Ladies' Home Journal: Early history

+Edward William Bok

-Knapp continued as the magazine's editor till Edward William Bok succeeded her as LHJ editor in late 1889.
+Knapp was succeeded by Edward William Bok as LHJ editor in late 1889.
 Knapp remained involved with the magazine's management, and she also wrote a column for each issue.
 In 1892, LHJ became the first magazine to refuse patent medicine advertisements.
 In 1896, Bok became Louisa Knapp's son-in-law when he married her daughter, Mary Louise Curtis.
-LHJ rapidly became the leading American magazine of its type, reaching a subscribed circulation of more than one million copies by 1903, the first American magazine to do so.

-Edward W. Bok took over the editorship in late 1889, serving until 1919.
-Among features he introduced was the popular "Ruth Ashmore advice column" written by Isabel Mallon.
-At the turn of the 20th century, the magazine published the work of muckrakers and social reformers such as Jane Addams.
-In 1901 it published two articles highlighting the early architectural designs of Frank Lloyd Wright.
+LHJ reached a subscribed circulation of more than one million copies by 1903, the first American magazine to do so.
+Bok served until 1919.
+The feature he introduced was the "Ruth Ashmore advice column", written by Isabel Mallon.
+In the 20th century, the magazine published the work of muckrakers and social reformers such as Jane Addams.
+In 1901, it published two articles about the early architectural designs of Frank Lloyd Wright.
 The December 1909 issue included a comic strip which was the first appearance of Kewpie, created by Rose O'Neill.

-Bok introduced business practices at the Ladies' Home Journal that contributed to its success: low subscription rates, inclusion of advertising to off-set costs, and reliance on popular content.
-This operating structure was adopted by men's magazines like McClure's and Munsey's roughly a decade after it had become the standard practice of American women's magazines.
-Scholars argue that women's magazines, like the Ladies' Home Journal, pioneered these strategies "magazine revolution".
+Bok introduced business practices of low subscription rates and inclusion of advertising to offset costs.
+Some argue that women's magazines, like the Ladies' Home Journal, pioneered the strategies "magazine revolution".

-There was also a controversial aspect to the magazine during Edward Bok's tenure.
-He authored more than twenty articles opposed to women's suffrage which threatened his "vision of the woman at home, living the simple life".
-He opposed the concept of women working outside the home, woman's clubs, and education for women.
+Edward Bok authored more than twenty articles opposed to women's suffrage which threatened his "vision of the woman at home, living the simple life".
+He opposed the concept of women working outside the home, women's clubs, and education for women.
 He wrote that feminism would lead women to divorce, ill health, and even death.
-Bok solicited articles against women's rights from former presidents Grover Cleveland and Theodore Roosevelt (though Roosevelt would later change his mind to become a supporter of women's suffrage).
-Bok viewed suffragists as traitors to their sex, saying "there is no greater enemy of woman than woman herself."
+Bok solicited articles against women's rights from former presidents Grover Cleveland and Theodore Roosevelt (though Roosevelt would later become a supporter of women's suffrage).
+Bok viewed suffragists as traitors to their sex, saying that "there is no greater enemy of woman than woman herself."